 While both Moka Pot and Espresso machines produce strong, flavorful coffee, the brewing process and resulting taste profiles are different.

-First of all, What exactly is Espresso, and does Moka pot make real Espresso?
+First of all, does Moka pot make real Espresso?

 The following is the Speciality Coffee Association’s definition of Espresso, and Moka pot coffee definitely does not meet it.